-Revenue recognition for fiscal 2017, as presented, is based upon the accounting revenue recognition standard of Topic 605, Revenue Recognition.
+Revenue recognition for fiscal 2017, as presented, is based on Revenue Recognition (Topic 605).
 Snap-on recognized revenue from the sale of tools and diagnostic and equipment products when contract terms were met, the price was fixed or determinable, collectability was reasonably assured and a product was shipped or risk of ownership had been transferred to and accepted by the customer.
 For sales contingent upon customer acceptance, revenue recognition was deferred until such obligations were fulfilled.
 Estimated product returns were recorded as a reduction in reported revenues at the time of sale based upon historical product return experience and gross profit margin was adjusted for known trends.
 Provisions for customer volume rebates, discounts and allowances were also recorded as a reduction in reported revenues at the time of sale based on historical experience and known trends.
 Revenue related to extended warranty and subscription agreements was recognized over the terms of the respective agreements.